-Luz also narrated how RVV would exact discipline among reneging scholars to ensure that the government would not be disadvantaged after providing the necessary support.
+Luz also narrated how RVV would discipline reneging scholars to ensure that the government would not be disadvantaged after providing the necessary support.

-RVV was also particular when it comes to punctuality.
+RVV was also particular on punctuality.
 Luz remembered how he would sometimes stood near the clock at the lobby to see those who would come late.
 Though no words were said, his presence was enough for the late comers to shrink in shame.